kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 Let's take the [Kubernetes StatefulSet][5] as an example to show how to use KubeVela to build custom modules and provide capabilities.

-We save the YAML example of StatefulSet in the official document locally and name it as `my-stateful.yaml`, then execute commande as below:
+Save the YAML example of StatefulSet in the official document locally and name it as `my-stateful.yaml`, then execute commande as below:

 	 vela def init my-stateful -t component --desc "My StatefulSet component." --template-yaml ./my-stateful.yaml -o my-stateful.cue